felskrone/python-confd/README.md

 # python-confd
-A Python-Client that retrieves kubernetes endpoints from its API, generates a HAProxy configuration file and restarts/reloads HAProxy if any changes were found.
+A Python-Client that retrieves kubernetes endpoints from its API, generates a HAProxy configuration file and restarts/reloads HAProxy only, if any changes were found.

+See a [sample configuration](https://github.com/felskrone/python-confd/blob/master/haproxy.cfg.sample) generated which serves http, https and redis with endpoints retrieved from kubernetes.

+## Requirements
+A Kubernetes cluster with API-access and endpoints.

 ## Another one?
 Why not use confd?
 Because kubernetes stores its data in etcd in protobuf format (since 1.3?, before that it was plain text) and confd does not (yet) support protobuf.
 Also confd queries etcd directly while pyconfd queries the kubernetes-api which i consider a cleaner way of communicating with kubernetes.

-Besides that, there is nothing wrong with confd, except that i dont know Go nor its text/template engine :-)
+Besides that conf would be fine, except that i do not know Go nor its text/template engine :-)

 ## What does it do exactly?
 The script queries the Kubernetes-API-endpoint ```http(s):<apihost>:<port>/api/v1/endpoints``` and retrieves all endpoints configured in kubernetes (this, hopefully in your setup, requires some kind of authentication, but thats out of scope for this documentation).
 The configured endpoints are mapped into a simplified python dictionary which is then passed into the templates.